solcada/livingdocumentation/README.md

 ### Environments

-A collection of logical and physical environmentss
+A collection of logical and physical environments

 ### Projects